vokymir/zepe/sp3/greetings_my_lord_king_sire_Conrau.md

 # KIV-ZEPE: SP3

-Jakub Vokoun, A23B0235P, Hours spent: 3.5 so far
+Jakub Vokoun, A23B0235P, Hours spent: 4.5 so far

 ## Task 1: Simple D&C median

-Pivot is always the smallest or largest element.
+To ensure worst case, pivot must be the smallest or largest element in every step.
 E.g.: \[4,3,2,1,8,7,6,5,0\]

 How this works out: